 She was critically ill in ICU.
 We hadn't been able to touch her for days.
 Her prognosis was grim, but because a nurse felt compassion for our breaking hearts, she allowed us to hold her.
 I watched as Speed took her little body in his arms and held her as if she were giving him oxygen to breath.
-But our almost perfect moment was taken away by a violent seizure.
-She went into convulsions, her body shook like nothing I'd ever seen, her eyes rolled back into her head and she began to choke.
+Suddenly our almost perfect moment was taken away by a violent seizure.
+She went into convulsions, her body shook like nothing I'd ever seen, her eyes rolled back in her head and she began to choke.

 I've sat in more doctors office's and listened to more horrible news than I thought was possible.
 "Your daughter is a ticking time bomb" is what we were told more often than you can imagine.

 As I watched from the hallway through the tiny glass windows she began to have an allergic reaction to a dye that flowed through an IV for a CAT scan and suddenly she was losing the fight to breath.
 I screamed at the top of my lungs and beat the heavy, locked door until my hand bruised trying to get the attention of someone conducting the test to look at her.

 For two solid years we drove her two times a week and handed her over to a lab technician who would then draw her blood for it to be studied for a possible immune deficiency diagnosis.
 After a while, she had no veins left to stick, so they moved to her neck, legs and feet.